Male Pattern Baldness: Symptoms and Causes

 Diffuse thinning is a form of hair loss that affects your entire scalp, thinning your hair without any obvious effects on your hairline or other specific areas.

-This type of hair loss is generally easiest to notice when your hair is wet or in bright lighting that makes areas of the scalp more visible.
+This type of hair loss is generally easiest to notice when your hair is wet, or in bright lighting that makes areas of the scalp more visible.

 What Causes Male Pattern Baldness?

-Myths and misconceptions aside, here are the facts: male pattern baldness is caused by a combination of two main factors: your production of androgenic hormones, such as dihydrotestosterone (DHT), and your genetic sensitivity to the effects of these hormones.
+Instead, male pattern baldness is caused by a combination of two main factors: your production of androgenic hormones, such as dihydrotestosterone (DHT), and your genetic sensitivity to the effects of these hormones.

 DHT is an androgen, or male hormone, that’s produced naturally by your body.
-It’s created as a byproduct of testosterone, produced by an enzyme referred to as 5-alpha reductase (5AR).
+It’s created as a byproduct of the sex hormone testosterone, meaning your body converts a small amount of the testosterone you create into DHT on a regular basis.

 As your hair follicles miniaturize, they produce finer hairs and eventually lose the ability to grow new hairs at all, resulting in visible thinning and hair loss.